CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Clang importer

-> The Clang importer (implemented in lib/ClangImporter (TODO: guess you could set these in `` as well, for the formatting)) imports Clang modules and maps the C or Objective-C APIs they export into their corresponding Swift APIs.
+> The Clang importer (implemented in lib/ClangImporter imports Clang modules and maps the C or Objective-C APIs they export into their corresponding Swift APIs.
 The resulting imported ASTs can be referred to by semantic analysis.

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)